LYNHQQ/ESP32S3_ICM45686/README.md

 4.  **Connect your board:** Connect your ESP32-S3 development board to your computer.
 5.  **Flash and monitor:** Run `idf.py flash monitor`.
 This will flash the compiled firmware to the board and open a serial monitor to display the output.

-The serial output will show the temperature readings from the ICM45686 sensor, as implemented in `main.c`.
+The serial output will show the temperature readings and the time between IMU data ready interrupts (if `IMU_TICK` is defined), as implemented in `main.c`.

 ## Customization

 *   **Modify Sensor Configuration:** Adjust the sensor parameters (FSR, ODR, power mode, etc.) by modifying the `setup_imu` function in `components/SPI_BUS/src/spi.c`.
-*   **Process Sensor Data:** Modify the `app_main` function in `main/main.c` to process the accelerometer, gyroscope, and temperature data according to your application needs.
+*   **Process Sensor Data:** Modify the `app_main` function and `IMU_IRQ_process` task in `main/main.c` to process the accelerometer, gyroscope, and temperature data according to your application needs.
 You could implement filtering, sensor fusion (potentially using the provided AHRS components), or other algorithms.
+*   **Modify Clock Signal:** Adjust the frequency or duty cycle of the clock signal by modifying the `clk_in_init` function in `main/main.c`.
 *   **Explore Driver Functions:** Refer to the header files and source files in the `components/ICM45686` directory to explore more advanced features of the ICM45686 driver and integrate them into your project.

 ## Troubleshooting

-*   **Hardware Connections:** Double-check the SPI and interrupt pin connections between the ESP32-S3 and the ICM45686 sensor.
+*   **Hardware Connections:** Double-check the SPI, interrupt, and CLK_IN pin connections between the ESP32-S3 and the ICM45686 sensor.
 *   **ESP-IDF Setup:** Ensure your ESP-IDF environment is correctly set up and the toolchain is accessible.
 *   **Serial Port:** Verify that you have selected the correct serial port for flashing and monitoring.